 .
 Midnight Cowboy Modeling

-Housed in a building with an interesting and colorful (to say the least) history.
-Try classic cocktails that aren’t done better anywhere else.
+Housed in a building with an interesting and colorful (to say the least) history, this establishment's classic cocktails aren’t done better anywhere else.
 Typically by reservation only, passers-by are only allowed into the bar if they know the Secret Password.
-Archer is great at keeping secrets, but not this one.
+Archer is great at keeping secrets — just not this one.

 .
 Congress Avenue Bats

 Experience an unforgettable evening on the Congress Avenue Bridge.
 From spring to early fall, witness more than 1.4 million Mexican free-tailed bats that call the Congress Bridge home.
 Watch from the bridge itself, or take an adventure straight from the water on a boat tour.
 It’s an encounter you will share through the ages.